jommarqs/talkdesk-js-class/04-extracting-generic-bits.md

   }
   ```

-Now the application code can be more compact and simpler to build.
-On the app side, we no longer need to deal with DOM manipulation and the complex and repetitive parts are handled on the framework side.
+Using this tiny framework, we can now build applications following the pattern we've exploring up to this point.
+All the complicated details about DOM manipulation and event handling are hidden away and the application code can be simple, compact and expressive.
 ```js
 import 'style.css';
 import BaseApp from './framework';